 How popular is the baby name Fabiola in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Fabiola and check out all the blog posts that mention the name Fabiola.
+Plus, check out all the blog posts that mention the name Fabiola.

 On 14 February 2010, a Bolivian woman named Lourdes Mamani gave birth to a baby girl aboard a TAM flight several minutes before it touched down in La Paz.

 What’s TAM?
 It’s the military airline (Transporte Aéreo Militar) run by the Bolivian air force (Fuerza Aérea Boliviana, or FAB).

 In honor of TAM and the FAB, Lourdes named her daughter Tami Fabiola.